 09 of 18

 As with so many fantastic foliage plants, Rex begonias are tropical plants.
 That doesn't stop you from growing them both as houseplants and in the garden.
 The foliage of Rex begonias can be swirled, spotted, or spiraled, thick, ruffled, or winged.
-They are such intriguing plants, many people collect them.
+They are such intriguing plants that many people collect them.

 Unfortunately, Rex begonias can be a little fussy to care for, unless you live in the tropics.
 It's often easier to grow them in containers, where you have more control over the soil and growing conditions, rather than in the ground.Continue to 10 of 18 below.